 How to Teach Your Teen to Drive

-Enroll your child in a driving course.
+Enroll your new driver in a driving course.

 Even if you’re planning to teach your child yourself, that doesn’t eliminate the need for driving school.
-There is a ton of information to cover in a learner’s course and you might have forgotten more than you think from your own driver’s ed days.
+There is a ton of information to cover in a learner’s course, and you might have forgotten more than you think from your own driver’s ed days.
 (If you even had any!)
-Plus, the more teachers your teenager has, the better.
+Plus, the more instructors your teenager has, the better.
 It’ll help them learn all styles and retain more information.

 Also, don’t only enroll your child in driver’s ed and expect that to be adequate training.
 They do a great job, but it’s no substitute for the one-on-one attention you’ll provide.
 Plus, you can give your teen a lot more driving hours than any driving school will!
-Commit to both a driving course and your personal driving lessons.
+Commit to both a driving instructor and your personal driving lessons.

 Notify your insurance company.

 Don’t forget this part!
-Once your teen starts driving your car, they need to be listed on your insurance as an additional driver.
+Once your teen starts driving your car, they need to be listed on your insurance as an additional licensed driver.
 If they were to get in a fender bender, you want to make certain your insurance will cover the damages!

 Teach your teen about the vehicle.